paddyfed/TalesOfTheBountyHunters/app/(totbh)/now/now.md

 ## Working in

 Not working at the minute.
-Currently looking for front-end web development roles and applied for a FIT apprenticeship.
-Will be starting a Digital Media traineeship in Monaghan Institute on Monday 16th September.
+I have started a Digital Media and Marketing course in Monaghan Institute

 ## Studying

 ### Current

-None
+Level 5 Traineeship – Digital Marketing - QQI Level 5 Multimedia Production

 ### Completed